-350-39 Release from Improvement
+350-42 Release from Improvement

-- (6) If the applicant posting the financial security requires more than one year from the date of posting of the financial surety to complete the required improvements, the amount of financial surety may be increased by an additional 10% for each one-year period beyond the first anniversary date from posting of financial surety or to an amount not exceeding 110% of the cost of completing the required improvements as reestablished on or about the expiration of the preceding one-year period by using the above bidding procedure. - (7) If development is projected over a period of years, the Planning Commission may authorize submission of final plats by section or stages of development subject to such requirements or guarantees as to improvements in future sections or stages of development as it finds essential for the protection of any finally approved section of the development. - (8) As the work of installing the required improvements proceeds, the applicant posting the financial security may request the release, from time to time, of portions of the financial security necessary for payment to the contractor or contractors performing the work.
+- such requirements or guarantees as to improvements in future sections or stages of development as it finds essential for the protection of any finally approved section of the development. - (8) As the work of installing the required improvements proceeds, the applicant posting the financial security may request the release, from time to time, of portions of the financial security necessary for payment to the contractor or contractors performing the work.
 Any such requests must be in writing addressed to the City Engineer.
 The City Engineer has 45 days from the receipt of such request within which to certify, in writing, that such portion of the work upon the improvements has been completed in accordance with the approved plat.
 Upon such certification the City Engineer must authorize release by the bonding company or lending institution of an amount as estimated to fairly represent the value of the improvements completed.
-The development agreement may, before final release at the time of completion and certification by the City Engineer, specify the retention of 10% of the estimated cost of the improvements.

-(9) When the City Engineer accepts dedication of all or some of the required improvements following completion, the developer is required to post a financial guarantee to secure structural integrity of said improvements as well as the functioning of said improvements in accordance with the design and specifications as depicted on the final plat for a term not to exceed 18 months from the date of acceptance of dedication.
+The development agreement may, before final release at the time of completion and certification by the City Engineer, specify the retention of 10% of the estimated cost of the improvements. - (9) When the City Engineer accepts dedication of all or some of the required improvements following completion, the developer is required to post a financial guarantee to secure structural integrity of said improvements as well as the functioning of said improvements in accordance with the design and specifications as depicted on the final plat for a term not to exceed 18 months from the date of acceptance of dedication.
 The financial surety must be of the same type as otherwise required in this section with regard to installation of improvements, and the amount of the financial surety must be at least 10% of the actual cost of installation of said improvements.

-350-39 Release from Improvement
+350-42 Release from Improvement

-350-39.A DEVELOPER REQUEST
+350-42.A DEVELOPER REQUEST